Iowa Domestic Abuse & Sexual Abuse Funds

 - Provide services to incarcerated victims but only to address any victimization experienced by the incarcerated individual, including both crimes experienced while incarcerated and crimes experienced at other points in their youth and adult lives.

 - Financial Assistance to Clients to aid in their health, safety, security or stabilization due to victimization.
 Examples of client assistance include, but are not limited to, relocation costs (commercial transportation, utilities, etc.), transportation costs (bus tokens, cab fare, etc.), school supplies for children, equipment needed to return to work, household needs, etc. All expenses must be supported by itemized receipts.
-Cash and cash cards may only be provided to clients in rare circumstances and must be documented and justified by the program with approval from CVAD.
+Cash and prepaid debit/credit cards may only be provided to clients in rare circumstances and must be documented and justified by the program with approval from CVAD.

 - Equipment & Supplies necessary to provide quality services to victims, or outreach to other individuals and organizations.
 Equipment and supplies can include, but are not limited to, laptops, cell phones, tablets, desk top computers, fax machines, copiers, cell phones, hot spots, projectors, etc.